Hyperuricemia is when you have too much uric acid in your blood. This condition can lead to health problems such as gout and kidney stones.

 Your doctor may ask you to collect your urine over a 24-hour period to test for its quantity of uric acid.
 Your gender, age, and diet may affect the diagnosis.

-Renal ultrasound.
-Your doctor may suggest that you get a renal or kidney ultrasound if you have kidney stones.
+Kidney ultrasound.
+Your doctor may suggest that you get a kidney ultrasound if you have kidney stones or symptoms that suggest you have stones.

 Your doctor may prescribe a uric acid level–lowering medication such as: